-- Press → 3 → 2 for proficiency/external quality control samples. - 3.
+- 1. Press to turn on handheld. - 2.
+Press → 3 → 2 for proficiency/external quality control samples. - 3.
 Follow handheld prompts. - 4.
 Scan the lot number on the cartridge pouch. - a.
-Position barcode 3-9 inches from scanner window on the handheld. - b.
-Press and hold (CM) to activate the scanner. - c.
+Position barcode 3-9 inches (8-23 cm) from scanner window on the handheld. - b.
+Press and hold to activate the scanner. - c.
 Align the red laser light so it covers the entire barcode. - d.
 The handheld will beep when it reads the barcode successfully. - 5.
 Continue normal procedures for filling and sealing the cartridge. - 6.
 Push the sealed cartridge into the handheld port until it clicks into place.
 Wait for the test to complete.